SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_DataManagementNodeRed.md

 ![node-red-part2](graphics/3-nodered-part2.png)

-The `read file node` is used to read the file `/eiofs/controller/slot1/value_raw` every 50ms and to transfer the content to a buffer-object-output.
-The following functions `voltage UL1-N`, `current L1`, `current L2`, `current L3` and `total active energy L1L2L3 inflow` will then extract the relevant bytes and transform it into a Double-value.
+The `read file node` is used to read the file `/eiofs/controller/slot1/value_raw` every 50ms and to transfer the content to a ``buffer-object-output``.
+The following functions `voltage UL1-N`, `current L1`, `current L2`, `current L3` and `total active energy L1L2L3 inflow` will then extract the relevant bytes and transform it into a double-value.
 This is shown here as an example using `voltage UL1-N`:

 ```javascript
 let bytes = [msg.payload[58], msg.payload[59], msg.payload[60], msg.payload[61]];